 2. The process of becoming sensitive to an allergen.

-Hay fever (allergic rhinitis) is the most common of the allergic diseases and refers to seasonal nasal symptoms that are due to pollens.
-Year round or perennial allergic rhinitis is usually due to indoor allergens, such as dust mites or molds.
+Hay fever is the most common of the allergies and refers to seasonal nasal symptoms that are caused by pollens and year round or perennial rhinitis is usually due to indoor elements; such as, dust mites or molds.

-Symptoms result from the inflammation of the tissues that line the inside of the nose (mucus lining or membranes) after allergens are inhaled.
-Adjacent areas, such as the ears, sinuses, and throat can also be involved.
+Symptoms of allergies result from the inflammation of the tissues that line the inside of the nose (mucus lining or membranes) after the causes of allergies are inhaled, and adjacent areas, such as the ears, sinuses, and throat can also be involved.

 2. An antibody that occurs naturally against foreign ("other") tissues from a person of the same species.